-I think most of us will agree that error values can be helpful, and sometimes extremely unhelpful.
-For example, the #N/A error (Value Not Available error) is very helpful when cross-referencing two lists using the VLOOKUP function.
-If Excel can’t find a lookup value the #N/A error makes it very obvious.
+Most of us will agree that error values can be helpful and sometimes extremely unhelpful.
+For example, the #N/A (Value Not Available) error is very helpful when cross-referencing two lists using the VLOOKUP function.
+If Excel can’t find a lookup value, the #N/A error makes it obvious.

-However if you are wanting to total a range that include errors such as #N/A or #DIV/0! all of a sudden they aren’t so special any more.
+However, if you want to total a range that includes errors such as #N/A or #DIV/0, they suddenly become less special.

 Sum a range of cells that include #N/A or #DIV/0! errors

-If you have tried this you will probably be totally frustrated that the SUM function just returns another #N/A value and not the required total.
+If you have tried this, you will probably be frustrated that the SUM function returns another #N/A value and not the required total.
 The same happens with the #DIV/0!
 (Divide by 0 error) as well.

 na error